tomferg/starter-hugo-academic/content/project/example/index.md

 ---
 slides: example
 url_pdf: ""
-summary: Links will be here!
-Is based on Wilson and Collins (2019).
+summary: Will be a link to a python jupyter notebook and github with associated data (coming soon!)
 url_video: ""
 date: 2022-04-28T00:37:31.456Z
 external_link: ""